cyscale/cyscale.com/src/pages/blog/2022-03-04-psd2-requirements-through-the-technical-lens.md

 As we can see, already during the application process, a fintech business must have technical security controls in-place, as well as ways to describe them.

-**The third section** (title) of the directive refers to the transparency of conditions, as well as information requirements for payment service providers (data regarding the payments which must be communicated to the service user at specific points in time).
+**The third section** (title) of the directive refers to the transparency of conditions, as well as information requirements for payment service providers, meaning data regarding the payments which must be communicated to the service user at specific points in time.
 It does not contain any requirements for tech.

 ### Proper Security

-**The fourth section** (title) details the rights and obligations in relation to the provision and use of payment services, for both the providers and users.
+**The fourth section** (title) details the rights and obligations around the provision and use of payment services, of both the providers and the users.
 This section is again relevant for those in charge of technology inside fintech companies.

 *Article 66* and *Article 67* describe the obligations of PISPs (payment initiation service providers) and AISPs (account information service providers), which are both types of payment service providers.
 Among others, they must: